FelixRovinVincent/angular-primeng-jsweet-todo-client/README.md

 ### Setup the back-end

 Visit the [angular-primeng-jsweet-todo-server](https://github.com/kito99/angular-primeng-jsweet-todo-server) project and clone the Java-based back-end built using Jersey and JAX-RS.
-Read the README for that repository for more information.
+See the README for that repository for more information.